AtharvaA07S/AskPDF/README.md

   - Langchain's RetrievalQA, does the following:
      - Convert the User's query to vector embedding using Amazon Titan Embedding Model (Make sure to use the same model that was used for creating the chunk's embedding on the Admin side)
     - Do similarity search to the FAISS index and retrieve 5 relevant documents pertaining to the user query to build the context
     - Using Prompt template, provide the question and context to the Large Language Model.
-We are using Claude model from Anthropic.
+We are using llama3 from Meta.
    -  Display the LLM's response to the user.

 ### Docker Commands: